 My Contribution:

-System Stress-Testing: I took the theoretical brand rules and applied them to complex real-world deliverables (ebooks, display ads, event booths), identifying where the guidelines needed to flex or expand.
+System Stress-Testing: Took the theoretical brand rules and applied them to complex real-world deliverables (ebooks, display ads, event booths), identifying where the guidelines needed to flex or expand.

 In It Together